Jetendar-maheshwari/loan_application/README.md

 - List existing loans
 - Exit the application

-Tests ensure proper functioning of the repository, covering scenarios where the file exists or does not.
+Tests ensure the proper functioning of the repository, covering scenarios where the file exists or does not.
 These tests include add or get data.

 ## Components